Short-Term Load Forecasting Using AMI Data: Results and Discussion

 \section{Results and Discussion}

-In this section, we report forecasting results of \textsc{fmf} for hourly household load and perform comparison with existing methods. \textsc{fmf} works at any level of user defined granularity both in spatial and time domain.
-We demonstrate the effectiveness of \textsc{fmf} for predicting aggregated load of clusters of households and total load for the longer time periods ranging from a couple of hours to whole days.
+In this section, we report forecasting results of \textsc{fmf} perform a comparison with the baseline, and \textsc{sota} approaches.
+Since \textsc{fmf} works at any level of user-defined granularity both in spatial and time domains, we demonstrate the effectiveness of \textsc{fmf} for predicting aggregated load of clusters of households and total load for the extended periods ranging from a couple of hours to days.